Jiba Kanta Gogoi: Personal life and death

 Gogoi and his wife had 2 sons.
-His son Rupak Gogoi was killed in 2005 but Rupak married Bismita Gogoi, who also became the Member of the Assam Legislative Assembly for Khumtai.
+His son Rupak Gogoi was killed in 2005.
+Rupak was married to Bismita Gogoi, who also became the Member of the Assam Legislative Assembly for Khumtai.
 Jiba Kanta Gogoi died after a prolonged illness, aged 62.
 He, at the time, was still a sitting Congress MLA.
 Many politicians went to the residence of Gogoi and paid tribute by placing wreaths on his body.
 Chief Minister Tarun Gogoi, Speaker Prithibi Majhi and Assam Pradesh Congress Committee President Pawan Singh Ghatowar, all expressed grief at the loss of Gogoi.